GoogleChromeLabs/ps-analysis-tool/packages/cli/README.md

 The PSAT CLI offers the most flexibility in configuration, execution, and reporting for maximum control and automation of third-party cookie audits.
 It's ideal for advanced users and automated workflows.

-> Note : PSAT CLI requires Node 18 LTS (18.x) or later.
+> Required Node Version: 18 or later

 ### Installation